AlpenFury: Ride vehicles

 The ride vehicle for AlpenFury, manufactured by Premier Rides, was showcased at the IAAPA Expo in Orlando, Florida.
 It has a three-row, two-abreast seating arrangement with high-backed seats and blue hand grips attached to a lap bar restraint system.
 The seats are grey with a contoured design.
 The ride operates with two trains, each composed of three cars, with each car featuring three rows of two, allowing for a total capacity of 18 riders per train and 36 riders in total.

 The front of the train features a curved guardrail with a wooden accent and a lettering graphic that displays the name of the ride, “AlpenFury.”
 The flooring on AlpenFury is a checkered metal surface.
 The wheel assembly is visible beneath the train, a light blue-coloured assembly is visible on both trains, and the overall colour scheme includes grey, blue, and metallic elements.
 The second train is mostly similar, though the blue accent is swapped with orange, displaying the fire (orange) and ice (blue) aspects of the coaster.

 Reception

-AlpenFury was ranked the 2nd best new rollercoaster of 2025 behind Stardust Racers at Universal Epic Universe in Orlando, Florida.
+AlpenFury was ranked the second-best new roller coaster of 2025 by Amusement Today's Golden Ticket Awards.